In a series of pull requests I have been working on improving the PHPStan type inference for sprintf, vsprintf and sscanf.

 sscanf inference

 I always try to step back for a moment and get the overall picture of my change.
-While doing a walk arround my home area I realized that there is a obvious counterpart to sprintf - namely sscanf.
+While doing a walk around my home area I realized that there is a obvious counterpart to sprintf - namely sscanf.
 While sprintf is used to format a string, sscanf can be used to parse a string back into separate parts.

 $parts = sscanf($mandate, "%s %d %d");